ai-agents-for-beginners

 Use Cases: Azure AI Agent Service is designed for enterprise applications that require secure, scalable, and flexible AI agent deployment.

-It does sound like there is a lot of overlap between these frameworks, but there are some key differences in terms of their design, capabilities, and target use cases:
+It does sound like there is overlap, but there are some key differences in terms of their design, capabilities, and target use cases:

 Still not sure which one to choose?